Hey, Disney+ had to be good for something.

 Worth Watching? – While better than Saludos Amigos, this still feels a bit too throwaway to be considered essential.

-Recommended Viewing – Well, for a more memorable animated experience based on Mexican culture, there’s always The Book Of Life or, even better (and also on Disney+), Coco.
+Recommended Viewing – Well, for a more memorable animated experience based on Mexican culture, there’s always the excellent The Book Of Life.

 I’m not sure just what tipped me over the edge on this one, but I just could not get into The Rescuers.
 Maybe it’s the strange ode to the UN that the set-up represents, that feels a bit strange, and nakedly political, coming from a Disney film.
 Maybe it’s the lacklustre voice acting, with Eva Gabor less intriguing than she was in The Aristocats and Bob Newhart under-stated to a fault.
 Maybe it’s the way that the villain is essentially just Cruella de Vil with a different dress and name.
 Maybe it’s because the songs are so terrible.
 Maybe it’s because the animation is frequently wretched, a really sub-par effort considering how great the department did on the other release of that year (The Many Adventures Of Winnie The Pooh).
 Maybe it’s all of these things, and more.
 The semblance of a decent action-adventure is present in The Rescuers, but it never really clicks into gear the way it needs to, and the relationship between the two central mice simply doesn’t pop.
 The odd bit of half-decent humour isn’t enough to save it.
 As crude as it may be to say, putting a naked woman into the background of this film is about the only thing that could have drawn more eyes to it.